Paddington in Peru: Casting and filming

 In June, it was announced that Whishaw, Hugh Bonneville, Julie Walters, Jim Broadbent, Madeleine Harris, Samuel Joslin and Imelda Staunton were set to reprise their roles from the previous films, with Olivia Colman, Antonio Banderas, Rachel Zegler and Emily Mortimer added to the cast.
 Mortimer replaced Sally Hawkins who played Mrs Brown in the first two films.

 Filming commenced in the United Kingdom on 24 July as planned, despite reports that it was delayed due to the 2023 SAG-AFTRA strike.
 The film was also shot in Colombia and Peru.
 Filming began without Zegler as she had left for the United States to participate in picketing during the strike; Carla Tous later took over the role of Gina Cabot, as Zegler was unable to commit due to the strike.
 Filming was completed in October 2023.

 Queen Elizabeth II briefly appears in the film in a framed photograph with Paddington, taken from the short film featuring the two produced for the Platinum Jubilee of Elizabeth II.
 Michael Bond also appears briefly on a stamp in a letter Paddington receives at the start of the film.

-Hugh Grant reprised his Paddington 2 role of Phoenix Buchanan in a post-credits scene due to Wilson, while acknowledging he couldn't be in the film's story due to the setting, and the crew loving him and feeling it was a "Paddington thing" to do for the title character to forgive Buchanan.
+Hugh Grant reprised his Paddington 2 role of Phoenix Buchanan in a post-credits scene due to Wilson, while acknowledging he could not be in the film's story due to the setting, and the crew loving him and feeling it was a "Paddington thing" to do for the title character to forgive Buchanan.
 Grant loved the idea and helped them write the scene.